-C Deflations
+Deflations

 Due to the flexible form of a paraglider, turbulence may cause a portion of the wing suddenly to collapse.
-This can be anything from a small 30% (asymmetric) collapse to a complete (symmetric) collapse.
+This can be anything from a small 30% (asymmetric) collapse to a complete 100% (symmetric) collapse.

-If you have a collapse, the first thing to do is to control your direction.
+If you experience an asymmetric collapse, the first action is to control your direction.
 You should fly away from the ground or obstacles and other pilots, or at least not to fly into them.
-Asymmetric collapses can be controlled by weight shifting away from the collapse and applying a small amount of brake to control your direction.
+Asymmetric collapses can be controlled by applying sufficient opposite brake to control the direction.
 This act will most of the time be enough for a full recovery of the wing.
 Once a glider is deflated it is effectively a smaller wing, so the wing loading and stall speed are higher.
-This means the glider will spin or stall with less brake input than normal.
-In your efforts to stop the glider turning towards the collapsed side of the wing you must be very careful not to stall the side of the wing that is still flying.
+In your efforts to stop the glider turning towards the collapsed side you must be very careful not to stall the side of the wing that is still flying.
 If you are unable to stop the glider turning without exceeding the stall point then allow the glider to turn whilst you reinflate the collapse.